datbe2002/Weather-Forecast/README.txt

 +5-day Forecast: Below the search box , you will find a 5-day forecast showing the weather forecast for each day, starting from the current date.

++You can click on each day to see detail.

 -Technologies Used

 +React: A JavaScript library.